The makers of the cult-favorite Always Pan just dropped a Persian-inspired set - CNN Underscored

 - Tahdig Trio ($65; fromourplace.com)

-“We designed this Tradtionware collection for the same reason we do anything at Our Place: to bring people together from different cultures and identities through the power of home-cooking,” Tehrani said.
-“As an Iranian immigrant, I wanted to share the diversity, complexity, and beautify of Persian food and culture through this campaign.
+“We designed this Tradtionware collection for the same reason we do anything at Our Place: to bring people together from different cultures and identities through the power of home cooking,” Tehrani says.
+“As an Iranian immigrant, I wanted to share the diversity, complexity and beauty of Persian food and culture through this campaign.
 I also wanted to design something made for Iranians — this is the first-ever product of its kind created to make cooking the most beloved Persian recipe simpler and more joyful.”

-There’s two more components to this set, too.
+There are two more components to this set too.
 Rounding off the trio is saffron, a key ingredient in Nowruz dishes — and this spice is hand-harvested by a family co-op in Afghanistan.
 Finally, Tehrani and Shahid have included a recipe for traditional tahdig so you can make your own at home.
 Order your own Tahdig Trio from Our Place’s site, and prepare to partake in all the food festivities for yourself.